TULiberalArts/History/pages/student-life.md

 ## Awards and Scholarships
 The History Department offers a number of awards to undergraduates who demonstrate excellence in their History courses.
 At the end of the spring term each academic year a handful of students are selected to receive recognition for their research and writing abilities.

-For a complete list of departmental and college level awards and scholarships you may be eligible for, please visit the [College of Liberal Arts Awards and Scholarships](https://liberalarts.temple.edu/about-us/resources/awards-and-scholarships?field_awards_department_nid=4588&field_awards_academics_class_value=All) page.
+For a complete list of departmental and college level awards and scholarships you may be eligible for, please visit the [History Scholarships and Financial Aid page](https://www.temple.edu/academics/degree-programs/history-major-la-hist-ba/cla-history-ba-scholarships).

 ___